 I had a chat with one of Severn Ciders’ Directors, Tom Bull, about the company his family is building.
 We walked around his home, toured their presses and storage facilities, stood underneath a blossoming Box Kernel tree and spoke at length, through minute April showers, about apples, alcohol, and always pushing the boundaries…

 The Bull family began making cider as a family tradition.
-May Bull – husband of Nick, mother of Tom, and father-in-law of Severn Cider’s founder, Philip – explained that their hobby business quickly turned in to a domestic industry.
+May Bull – wife of Nick, mother of Tom, and mother-in-law of Severn Cider’s founder, Philip – explained that their hobby business quickly turned in to a domestic industry.
 Opening its doors in 2009, the family now create thousands of bottles of cider and perry each year.

 The apples, all of which are hand-picked from within a thirty-mile radius of the brewery, come from orchards that have been neither sprayed nor fertilised in order to produce a drink that is free from harmful chemicals.
 Moreover, the juice has nothing added or removed.
-May claims this latter point is why Severn Cider 'doesn't give you hangovers' - because it's made from 100% juice, with nothing added or removed.
+May claims this latter point is why Severn Cider 'doesn't give you hangovers' - because it's made from 100% juice, with no nasties.

-Just off to the right sit four huge tankers of cider, floor-to-ceiling.
-Behind those four tankers sit another four, and another four, continuing as far as the eye can see, right to the back of a warehouse I’m guessing is about the size of a football pitch.
-‘If we’re talking half-litre bottles, there’s a couple of hundred thousand here, I suppose’, Tom explains.
+Just off to the right of where we stand is a barn the size of an aircraft hanger.
+In it sit four huge tankers of cider, wall-to-wall, floor-to-ceiling.
+Behind those four tankers sit another four, and another four, continuing as far as the eye can see, right to the back of a warehouse.

 All whilst we were talking, and for the six months prior, the juice matures on its own natural yeasts, breaking down the sugars and turning it in to alcohol.
 When the cider has reached its peak, it is flushed from the tankers to newly-cleaned ones for storage.
 From there, the liquid is syphoned off to oak casks, ready for bottling.